Yevgeny Mravinsky: Biography

 Mravinsky was born in Saint Petersburg.
 The soprano Yevgeniya Mravina was his aunt.
 His father, Alexandr Konstantinovich Mravinsky, died in 1918, and in that same year, the young Mravinsky began to work backstage at the Mariinsky Theatre, serving as a ballet répétiteur from 1923 to 1931.
-After initially studying biology at the university in Leningrad, in 1924 he succeeded in entering the Leningrad Conservatory as a non–fee–paying student thanks to his half-aunt Alexandra Kollontai, who recommended him to the rector, Alexander Konstantinovich Glazunov, and the commissar for enlightenment, Anatoly Lunacharsky.
+After initially studying biology at the university in Leningrad, in 1924 he succeeded in entering the Leningrad Conservatory as a non–fee–paying student thanks to his half-aunt Alexandra Kollontai, who recommended him to the rector, Alexander Glazunov, and the commissar for enlightenment, Anatoly Lunacharsky.

 Mravinsky's first public conducting appearance was in 1929.
 Throughout the 1930s, he conducted at the Kirov Ballet and Bolshoi Opera.
 In September 1938, he won the All-Union Conductors Competition in Moscow.

 In 1931, Mravinsky made his debut with the Leningrad Philharmonic Orchestra.
 In October 1938, he was appointed its principal conductor, a post which he held until his death.
 Under Mravinsky, the Leningrad Philharmonic gained international renown, particularly in performances of Russian music.
 During World War II, Mravinsky and the orchestra were evacuated to Siberia.

 The music of Dmitri Shostakovich was closely associated with Mravinsky, beginning with conducting the world premiere of the composer's Fifth Symphony.
 The conductor would subsequently lead the world premieres of the Sixth, Eighth (which Shostakovich dedicated to Mravinsky), Ninth, Tenth, and Twelfth Symphonies, as well as the Song of the Forests, Violin Concerto No. 1, and Cello Concerto No. 1.
 In 1962, Mravinsky had declined to conduct the premiere of Shostakovich's Symphony No. 13, in the wake of the diagnosis of his third wife Inna's terminal cancer.
 This action caused a disruption in the working relationship between Shostakovich and Mravinsky, which included Mravinsky also refusing to conduct the premiere of Shostakovich's Cello Concerto No. 2, pleading inadequate time to prepare the work.
 In the early 1970s, Mravinsky and Shostakovich repaired their working relationship.
 Of the remaining Shostakovich symphonies that he did not premiere, Mravinsky only performed (and recorded) the Seventh, Eleventh, and Fifteenth.